blackberry-garance/flowershow-app/docs/math.md

 \end{vmatrix}=ad-bc
 $$

-## Developers

-Math syntax is supported by using the remark and rehype plugins - [remark-math](https://github.com/remarkjs/remark-math/tree/main/packages/remark-math) and [rehype-katex](https://github.com/remarkjs/remark-math/tree/main/packages/rehype-katex).

-More documentation on math syntax usage can be found on [KaTeX](https://katex.org/).
+More documentation on math syntax usage can be found in [KaTeX docs](https://katex.org/docs/support_table.html).